-This genre of photography has become a very broad form of art.
-This is due to new innovations in technology.
-Thanks to today’s new cameras, both professional DSLRs and smartphones, as they have the ability to capture easily macro shots by just one button.
+This genre of photography has become an extensive form of art.
+This is due to innovations in technology.
+Thanks to today’s new cameras, both professional DSLRs and smartphones they can easily capture macro shots with just one button.

-But it may have become easier but to get desired results you have to learn more than pressing one button.
-The button won’t be able to get the perfect image for you if you don’t learn the right tips and techniques.
+It may have become more accessible, but you have to learn more than pressing one button to get the desired results.
+The button won’t get the perfect image for you if you don’t learn the right tips and techniques.

-Before learning the essence of macro photography and taking it to the next level, let us give you an overview of what macro photography is really about and how it is done.
+Before learning the essence of macro photography and taking it to the next level, let us overview what macro is really about and how it is done.

 What is Macro Photography?

-It is a unique form of photography which revolves around small objects and photographs them to make them look larger and life-sized then they really are.
+It is a unique form of photography that revolves around small objects and photographs them to make them look larger and life-sized than they are.

-The most used subjects are flowers, small insects, and minute organisms that people cannot normally see up close with their naked eyes.
-It not only used to captures small objects but it is also used to bringing out intricate features in inanimate objects, jewelry, and other detailed objects.
+The most used subjects are flowers, small insects, and minute organisms that people cannot usually see up close with their naked eyes.
+It is not only used to capture small objects, but it is also used to bring out intricate features in inanimate objects, jewelry, and other detailed objects.

-Not only is it a genre itself but it is also incorporated in many niches of photography; be it travel, action, wildlife, portraiture, and event photography.
-It can be done via both the film and digital gadgets.
+Not only is it a genre itself, but it is also incorporated in many niches of photography – be it travel, action, wildlife, portraiture, and event photography.
+It can be done via both film and digital gadgets.

 How is macro photography done?

 Macro photography truly depends on the level of magnification.
-Mostly the magnification is ideal at 1:1, which means a 1-inch object is also projected on the camera sensor at 1-inch.
-If a 1:2 magnification is used.
+The magnification is ideal at 1:1, which means a 1-inch object is also projected on the camera sensor at 1-inch.

-The same 1-inch object will be projected at half life-size and would take up a half inch on the camera.
-Nevertheless, in true macro photography, the subject is usually magnified at a ratio of 1:1 or higher.
+The same 1-inch object will be projected at half life-size and would take up a half-inch on the camera.
+Nevertheless, in authentic macro photography, the subject is usually magnified at a ratio of 1:1 or higher.

-Nowadays, both DSLRs and point-and-shoot cameras come with a built-in macro mode which enables a user to capture very close shots even from an observable distance from the object.
-This is because the lens elements in the camera automatically adjust; thus they move closer to the sensors in the camera in a way that best suits close focusing.
+Nowadays, both DSLRs and point-and-shoot cameras come with a built-in macro mode, enabling a user to capture very close shots even from an observable distance from the object.
+This is because the camera lens elements in the camera automatically adjust; thus, they move closer to the camera sensors in a way that best suits close focusing.

-You can also create a macro image without conducting macro photography, by just zooming an already captured photo or cropping things out to make your subject look magnified.
+You can also create a macro image without conducting macro photography by just zooming in on an already captured photo or cropping things out to make your subject look magnified.

-But this is faking a macro image and most digital outputs lead to ineffective magnification and reduces image quality.
+But this is faking a macro image, and most digital outputs lead to ineffective magnification and reduced image quality.

 So resorting to such measures cannot substitute macro photography as it cannot yield desirable results.
-Macro images have their own essence which cannot be replaced.
+Macro images have their essence, which cannot be replaced.

-You can get the most expensive macro lens from the market as there is a wide range available and they might be optimized to achieve 10x magnification, but without experience, you won’t be able to execute it well.
+You can get the most expensive macro lens from the market as there is a wide range available, and they might be optimized to achieve 10x magnification.
+Still, without experience, you won’t be able to execute it well.

-It might look easy but in reality, macro shooting is complicated.
-But don’t worry, here are top 10 tips for capturing macro images which will make the whole process, from the beginning till the pressing of the shutter, easier for you:
+It might look easy, but in reality, macro shooting is complicated.
+But don’t worry, here are the top 10 tips for capturing macro images which will make the whole process, from the beginning till the pressing of the shutter, easier for you:

 Top 10 Tips for Macro Photography

-Even though most cameras today offer a macro mode in their settings, but they cannot provide the same 1:1 magnification which a macro lens provides.
-So if you want results similar to magazine and gallery macro images, then you need to get a dedicated macro lens which suits your camera.
+Even though most cameras today offer a macro mode in their settings, they cannot provide the same 1:1 magnification that a macro lens provides.
+So if you want results similar to magazine and gallery macro images, you need to get a dedicated macro lens that suits your camera.

-A macro lens that have long focal lengths are more desirable, so go for them.
-You will find a large variety in the market of Canon macro lenses which will offer 1:1 magnification and more to fit your Canon camera.
+A macro lens that has long focal lengths is more desirable, so go for them.
+You will find a large variety in the market of Canon macro lenses, which will offer 1:1 magnification and more to fit your Canon camera.

 They might be pricey, but believe us, they are worth the investment as they create wonderful macro shots that pay it all off.

-Bonus tip: Choose a lens depending upon your subject, for example, if you are planning to shoot flat objects like coins and stamps, then go for a “flat-field” macro lens which provides you with edge-to-edge sharpness.
+Bonus tip: Choose a lens depending upon your subject.
+For example, if you plan to shoot flat objects like coins and stamps, then go for a “flat-field” macro lens, which provides you with edge-to-edge sharpness.